imixs/imixs-cloud/SECURITY.md

-# How to secure Imixs-Docker-Cloud
+# How to secure Imixs-Cloud

 The following section describes additional security concepts of Imixs-Cloud